-Some extracurricular activities have a high overhead, in terms of the equipment you need.
-When learning the breaststroke or butterfly, kids need some basic swimming gear.
-Beyond that, to get kids swimming, all you need is a body of water and a bathing suit, and even that’s not always mandatory.
+Some extracurricular activities have high overhead in terms of the equipment you need, but swimming isn’t one of them.
+When learning the breaststroke or butterfly, beginners need little swimming gear beyond a body of water and a bathing suit, and even that’s not always mandatory.
+That being said, a few additional pieces of swimming gear can be incredibly helpful in making newbies feel more confident in pools or lakes.

-That said, key pieces of swim gear can be incredibly helpful.
-The pool noodle isn’t the most ubiquitous flotation device in the world for nothing ⏤ it’s basic, but it works.
-At the end of a hot summer day, though, the most useful learning aids for helping teach kids swimming are usually toys.
-Simply, kids become more proficient swimmers and learn new skills when they’re comfortable and confident in the water, often playing swimming games.
-If they’re blowing bubbles, chasing a torpedo, or diving after sunken treasure, they’re likely practicing their swimming.
+The pool noodle isn’t the most ubiquitous piece of pool gear for nothing ⏤ it’s basic, but it works (though it should never be used in place of a life jacket).
+At the end of a hot summer day, though, the most useful learning aids for teaching kids to swim are usually toys.
+When swimming is fun (with the help of select pool toys and swimming gear) kids are more likely to practice their strokes without dread.
+Swimming games help kids become more comfortable and confident in the water, ultimately making them more proficient swimmers.
+When they’re blowing bubbles, chasing a torpedo, or diving after sunken treasure, they’re also practicing their swimming.

-With that in mind, here’s a mix of the best pool toys and learning aids to help teach kids how to swim or become stronger swimmers, according to Cathleen Pruden, a four-time All-American swimmer at Mount Holyoke College and the assistant swim coach at Bowdoin College.
+These are the best pool toys and learning aids to help kids learn how to swim and become stronger swimmers, according to Cathleen Pruden, a four-time All-American swimmer at Mount Holyoke College and the assistant swim coach at Bowdoin College.

 This puddle jumper looks cute, but means serious business.
 It has an adjustable buckle at the back for a secure fit and is designed for children weighing 30 to 50 pounds.
 It has been approved by the Coast Guard for use as Type V/III personal flotation device.
 It's easier to slide on and off than inflatable water wings and gives kids more flexibility and comfort than a life jacket.
 While you shouldn't mistake a puddle jumper for a lifeguard ⏤ a child can still float onto their stomach and get stuck ⏤ it's a solid option for keeping a child above the surface.